MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     select **Build.**
 ![A screenshot of table MB500CustTable.](media/L3P01.png)

-> Note: The build is currently failing if you are using v41.
-If you are using v43 and the build fails on a "The 'BuildTask' task returned false but did not log an error." then retry the build.
+> Note: If the build fails then retry the build.